zingisamatwana/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File7 -> It is a good file that cuts iron without making a noise File8 -> Save current state of directory
 File9 -> Duplicate last line
+File10 -> No more javascript
+File11 -> Don't just count your directories, make your directories count